Nanostring-Biostats/GeomxTools/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# GeomxTools
+# GeoMxTools

 ## Overview

-The GeomxTools is a package that contains tools for analyzing data from NanoString GeoMx Digital Spatial Profiler (DSP).
+The GeoMxTools is a package that contains tools for analyzing data from NanoString GeoMx Digital Spatial Profiler (DSP).
 It provides functions to read, perform quality control (QC) and normalization on Nanostring DCC and PKC files generated from the NanoString GeoMx DSP.

-It contains the definition of the NanoStringGeomxSet class which inherits from Biobase’s ExpressionSet class and NanoStringRCCSet class.
+It contains the definition of the NanoStringGeoMxSet class which inherits from Biobase’s ExpressionSet class and NanoStringRCCSet class.

 ## Installation